 - Make reservations for lunch or dinner at the Cake Bake Shop (Coming Soon)

 - Rent a Surrey Bike and pedal it around Crescent Lake.

 - Pick up a cocktail at Belle Vue Lounge or Abracadabar.

-Tip: You can enjoy the Boardwalk at most any time of day.
-However, there is not much shade on the actual boardwalk.
-So it’s more pleasant to explore the area near sunset hour into the evening.
+Tip: You can enjoy the Boardwalk any time of day.
+However, the entire area lacks shade.
+So it’s more pleasant to explore the Boardwalk near sunset into the evening hours.

-Additionally, the Boardwalk comes alive in the evening with carnival games and performers.
-There are even a few nightspots that some adults might be interested in, like Atlantic Dance Hall and Jelly Rolls.
+The Boardwalk comes alive in the evening with carnival games and performers.
+Some might be interested in locations for adults age 21 or over, like Atlantic Dance Hall and Jelly Rolls.

 - Sit in a swing on the beach and take in the views.

 - Hang out in the Yacht Club lobby.